 Friends, normally I would take screenshots of the video I made for you but it’s summer and well, I’d rather be in the pool.
 Below, please find the full-length video from my YouTube channel.
 If you want to follow along with the fun, subscribe to the Ruffles and Rain Boots channel here.

 - rocks (one small, one medium, one large)

 - paint pens or paint and paintbrush (orange, white, black, blue)

-If you love rock painting as much as we do, check out some of our other fun ideas for kindness rocks or rocks to hide.
+If you love rock painting as much as I do, check out some of my other fun ideas for kindness rocks or rocks to hide.